balanced/balanced-docs/overview/getting_started.rst

     balanced.card.isExpiryValid(1, 2010);         // false

-.. js:function:: balanced.card.validate(object)
+.. js:function:: balanced.card.validate(cardDataObject)

   Performs a suite of checks on the submitted credit card data and returns a dictionary of errors.
 Will return an empty dictionary if there are no errors.

-  :param object.card_number: the card number to validate
+  :param cardDataObject.card_number: the card number to validate
-  :param object.security_code: the security code to validate
+  :param cardDataObject.security_code: the security code to validate
-  :param object.expiration_month: the expiration month to validate
+  :param cardDataObject.expiration_month: the expiration month to validate
-  :param object.expiration_year: the expiration year to validate
+  :param cardDataObject.expiration_year: the expiration year to validate
   :returns: ``{}`` if all fields are valid, else a dictionary of errors otherwise.

   Example: